w3c/wai-curricula/content/designer/multimedia-and-animations.md

 * Short Answer Questions &mdash; Give students some pieces of multimedia content and ask them whether or not they should contain captions and audio descriptions.
 Assess students' understanding of the requirements for alternatives to multimedia content.

+{% include excol.html type="end" %}

+{% include excol.html type="start" %}

 ### Topic: Movement and Animations

+Show examples of different types of animations.
+Explain that they can cause seizures or physical reactions for some people, so additional requirements when designing animations should be considered.

+{% include excol.html type="middle" %}

 #### Learning Outcomes for Topic